Who should teach our kids about relationships and sex?

-In March, the Department for Education published guidance directing that, from September 2020, it will be compulsory for all primary schools to teach Relationships Education and all secondary schools to teach Relationships and Sex Education (SRE).
-LGBT campaigners welcomed the news, interpreting the new SRE guidance as meaning there is now a requirement to teach young children about same-sex relationships and trans-gender.
+In March, the Department for Education published guidance directing that, from September 2020, it will be compulsory for all primary schools to teach Relationships Education and all secondary schools to teach Relationships and Sex Education (RSE).
+LGBT campaigners welcomed the news, interpreting the new RSE guidance as meaning there is now a requirement to teach young children about same-sex relationships and trans-gender.

 With parents and teachers apparently at loggerheads over sex and relationships education, who should be addressing this potentially controversial issue with children?
 Should it be a matter for government when or how children learn about sex and relationships?
 Who should decide what kind of relationships children are taught about and at what age?
 Should we respect the religious beliefs of parents or would giving parents a veto deny children the right to learn for themselves?